isomerpages/pa-shapinghearts/_partners/Friends of the Disabled Society (FDS).md

 </div>
 <p>Friends of the Disabled Society (FDS) is a Social Service Agency that
-aims to meet the physical, social and emotional needs of the disabled through our Social Interaction Program, Home Visitation Program and the Skills and Entrepreneurship Program.
-Our Social Interaction Program aims to meet their social needs by providing avenues for them to interact among themselves and with able-bodied persons.
+aims to meet the physical, social and emotional needs of the disabled through their Social Interaction Program, Home Visitation Program and the Skills and Entrepreneurship Program.
+Their Social Interaction Program aims to meet their social needs by providing avenues for them to interact among themselves and with able-bodied persons.
 The Home Visitation Program serves those who are severely disabled and homebound.
 The Skills and Entrepreneurship Program encourages independence by providing them with job opportunities.</p>
 <p></p>
 <p></p>